ndbellew/AppliedCryptography/Assignments/Homework2/Answersheet.md

 # Homework 2
 ## Problem 1 Dice

+Notes to know:
+-  CryptoMath.py does my calculations for entropy to double check my maths.
+If i didn't show any work its because i used that program and failed to show the work in a timely manner.

+-  Problem5.py and Problem4.py solve the answers to the questions in problems 5 and 4 respectively.

+- I included a markdown version of this if you need to see what I did before this was transferred to a PDF.

 ### A

 Entropy information is calculated by finding the entropy for each event and adding all of those numbers up.
 This was calculated by finding the Entropy of one die and then adding that 4 times for 4 events.